sage-etcher/vim-i8080-syntax/README.md

 Assembler directives will vary depending on platform and assembler, the default config for directive styles is CP/M's ASM.COM assembler.

-This default can be changed using the `g:directive_style` variable
+This default can be configured by changing the `g:directive_style` variable within the `.vimrc` file.

 ``` vim-script
 let g:directive_style = 'CPM'